microsoft/vscode-python-tools-extension-template/SECURITY.md

 # TODO: The maintainer of this repo has not yet edited this file

-**Repo Owner** Make sure you update this before release.
-As a repository owner outside of microsoft you will need to decide how you want to handle reporting of security issues for your project.
+**Repo Owner** Make sure you update this.
+As a repository owner you will need to decide how you want to handle reporting of security issues for your project.

 ---